top of page

 CAPE PENINSULA

 This entire region is part of the Cape Floral Kingdom, the smallest of earth’s six floral kingdoms.
 The peninsula is a floral biodiversity hotspot and has a high number of endemic plant species.
+Some 2300 plant species can be found on the peninsula and Table Mountain alone has almost 1500 different plant species.

 Although the Cape Peninsula is a small region, there is an abundance of natural splendor to behold.
 Especially on the floral side.
 Some 2300 plant species can be found on the peninsula and Table Mountain alone has almost 1500 species.
 Most of the vegetation you will see is Fynbos and remnant patches of indigenous forest in the wetter ravines.

 On the marine side of life there is also a lot the discover.
-Almost along the entire coastline of the Peninsula you can find Brown Fur Seals, even in the man-made harbors.
+Almost along the entire coastline of the Cape Peninsula you can find Brown Fur Seals, even in the man-made harbors.
 You might even see some Southern Elephant Seals on the beaches.
-Several dolphin species roam the waters around the Peninsula and between August and October, chances are good to spot the Southern Right Whale.
+Several dolphin species roam the waters around the peninsula and between August and October, chances are good to spot the Southern Right Whale.

 Browse through some of the species you can find in this region: